robatron/dotfiles-installer/README.md

-# dotfiles-installer
+# [WIP] dotfiles-installer

-> Installs my personal dotfiles and programs
+> A custom provisioning system to install my preferred programs and personal dotfiles

 ## Prerequisites